 He was sharing stories about carrying local stuff from Jiri to Namche.
 Trekking trails from Jiri to Namche and how he keeps knowledge of that.
 He was 40 years old and he has lots of stories to share, those stories became bedtime stories and I did not found when I slept.

 Day 08 Gorakshep to Zongla 4835 meters above sea level, towards the Chola pass for Gokyo valley 4850 meters.

 In the morning at 6 am my roommate has the plan to go to Everest base camp with his clients.
 At that time I woke up and went to the toilet and I went into the warm bed for an hour longer.
 After getting warm in the bed it was time to get the warmness of the sun.
 I went to the dining and checked if my clients were up there.
 But an interesting thing that I found on the go was, one of the clients cancel his breakfast order, and the reason was his vomiting and headache.
 It was interesting things to see someone who was super fit yesterday was having a bad time today.
-He was not bad but was not feeling good, and that was normal in trekking above this altitude in the mountains and it is Everest base camp trek to Everest, tallest mountain of earth.
+He was not bad but was not feeling good, and that was normal in trekking above this altitude in the mountains and it is base camp trek to Everest, tallest mountain of earth.

 He was good after ginger tea and we started our trek to Zongla.
 The trek was on the same trekking route till bit further from Lobuche village and then before the Thukla pass where the memorials are, the trail to Chola pass Gokyo trek did split from the trail of Everest base camp trail.